 - Seek correction of their student records through a request to amend the records or, if such request is denied, through a hearing (see UCLA Procedure 220.1)

-- File complaints with the U.S. Department of Education regarding alleged violations of the rights accorded them by the FERPA
+- File complaints with the U.S. Department of Education regarding alleged violations of the rights accorded them by FERPA

 UCLA, in accordance with federal and state laws and University policies, has designated the following categories of personally identifiable information as “public information” that UCLA may release and publish without a student’s prior consent: